 Additionally, enabling Safe Browsing in Chrome sends a small sample of suspicious web pages and downloads to discover new threats.
 So here’s what you need to do to enable safe browsing on Google Chrome for Android.

 On this page, you can find and jump to:

 Safe browsing could be understood as a collection of malicious URLs to secure users’ data from unsafe websites.
 This feature works along with some additional tools.

-Enable Safe Browsing in Chrome Settings
+Enable Safe Browsing in Settings

-Chrome allows you to choose the level of safe browsing through the settings in the Android devices.
+Chrome allows you to choose the level of safe browsing through the settings in Android devices.
 In this method, you can easily enable safe browsing from settings.

-- Launch Google Chrome for Android phone.
+- Open the Chrome app on your Android phone.

 - Tap on the More menu present in the top right corner.

 - Select the Privacy and Security tab menu.